ftefera/Robo-Tasker-5000/README.md

 What kind of spices should we use for tuna sandwitch?
 Are we using farmed or wild fish?
 What kind of condiments do we add?
+Toasted bread or no tosted bread?
+Is it gluten free?
+Do you want anythingon the side?

 Chicken soup 11
 What oil are we cooking with? (chicken soup and chili)